cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/Decision_trees.md

 Observe that in the Feature 2 tree, leaf number 2 has 0 obs on the "TRUE" parametre and 3 obs on the "FALSE" parametre.

-- The clear separation observed in leaf 2 grants us the ability to **prune it**, removing the observations from leaf 2 in downstream operations.
+- The clear separation observed in leaf 2 grants us the ability to **"condense it"**, removing the observations from leaf 2 in downstream operations.
     - A pure leaf, has **zero error** and **thereby complete classification**.

-## Activity 3 and 4: Pruning and finalising the model.
+## Activity 3 and 4: Condensing and finalising the model.

 ### Pruning and re-initialising analysis